 - Saturdays are the busiest days for the Ice Skating Trail, and it often reaches capacity.
 On the busiest Saturdays wait times into the park have reached up 30 mins, and worst case scenario vehicles have been turned away.

 - To avoid disappointment and for the absolute best experience, visit midweek or on Sundays!
-Turn it into an exciting getaway with one of these midweek overnight packages

 - Fire & Ice nights are extremely popular.
 The Fire & Ice Nights on Thursdays expect to be less busy